qiniu/formstate-x/dumi/docs/guide/advanced/index.md

 However, sometimes we may add more than one validators for one state.
 It will not be convenient to add the `if` logic in each validator.

-Sometimes we face complex states, which are composed with child states.
+Sometimes we face complex states, which are composed of more than one child states.
 It's not proper to change validators' logic of child states when writing logic of parent states. `formstate-x` provides a method `disableWhen` to help with such cases.

 Here is a demo: